pmaasz/openLens/docs/TESTING.md

-# openlens Testing Guide
+# OpenLens Testing Guide

+> **Note**: This content has been migrated to Sphinx documentation.
+> For the most up-to-date version, please see the Testing section in
+> `docs/sphinx/source/contributing.rst` or build the Sphinx documentation
+> with `cd docs/sphinx && make html`.

-This document describes the functional tests for the openlens application.
+This document describes the functional tests for the OpenLens application.

 ## Test Files